The

 not exactly!
 The

-bank treats the loan to Sid as an asset, not a liability, on
+bank treats the loan to Sid as an asset, not a liability,

-sheet will show that it owes its depositors £5,000, and it is
+will show that it owes its depositors £5,000, and it is

 now owed £5,000 by Sid.

-Thus the bank has created for itself a new asset of
+Thus the bank has created for itself a new asset

-£5,000 in the form of a debt owed by Sid where nothing
+of £5,000 in the form of a debt owed by Sid where nothing

 existed before -

-and this is on top
+and this is on

-Bank of England.
-Therefore
+account at the Bank of England.

--at
+Therefore -at

 least for accounting purposes-